 Why were they needed?

-One of the biggest inconveniences with motorway services is that they are often in isolated locations, meaning that staff, emergency services, Highways Agency vehicles and any other visitors from the local area will usually have to drive to the nearest motorway junction and join the motorway for a couple of miles, and then to get back they have to drive a few more miles in the wrong direction before being able to turn around at the next junction.
+One of the biggest inconveniences with motorway services is that they are often in isolated locations, meaning that staff, emergency services, Highways England vehicles and any other visitors from the local area will usually have to drive to the nearest motorway junction and join the motorway for a couple of miles, and then to get back they have to drive a few more miles in the wrong direction before being able to turn around at the next junction.

 As well as being a pain, this also creates a lot of unnecessary traffic on the motorway network and can cause problems with the operation of the service area itself, particularly with the emergency services.